Daniel Schlereth: Western Michigan University

+South Florida Bulls

+On June 15, 2024, Schlereth was named pitching coach for the South Florida Bulls.

 Personal life

 Schlereth's father, Mark, was a professional football player who spent twelve seasons in the NFL with the Washington Redskins and Denver Broncos, and was a starting guard on three Super Bowl championship teams.
 The elder Schlereth was born and raised in Anchorage and played college football at Idaho; he is currently an NFL analyst on ESPN, and co-host of the morning edition of Denver's sports radio show, 104.3 The Fan.

-Schlereth was married on November 14, 2010, to his longtime girlfriend, Breanne Workman, a collegiate gymnast at Arizona.
-They have two daughters.
+Schlereth was married on November 14, 2010 to Bree Workman, a collegiate gymnast at Arizona.
+They have two daughters and one son.